The Value of Personalized Recommendations: Evidence from Netflix: Estimating the Value of Recommendations and Goods

 The next application of the model that we consider is to estimate the incremental demand for particular types of goods, including new goods.
 Estimating this quantity is important for various platform applications, such as catalog optimization or scheduling of releases.

 We showcase how one can use the model to estimate these quantities, but due to confidentiality of these numbers do not report the actual estimates.
-For existing goods, we denote $\mathcal{M}_c$ as the set of existing goods we want to evaluate and define the incrementality of this good as follows:
+For existing goods, we denote $\mathcal{M}_c$ as the set of existing goods we want to evaluate and define the incrementality of this set of goods as follows:

-Intuitively, this definition allows us to express how much additional viewership this set of goods brings, accounting for substitution to other goods.
+Intuitively, this allows us to express how much additional viewership this set of goods brings, accounting for substitution to other goods.
 In addition to measuring the incremental demand of existing goods, we use a similar definition for the incremental value of a new good ($\mathcal{M}_{n}$):

 There are two key challenges with estimating these quantities.
 First, we need to simulate recommendations for goods that aren't currently available on the platform.
-Second, our model in Section \ref{sec:ccm} uses endogenously learned good characteristics, which means that it cannot be used for new goods.
+Second, we cannot use our primary model for new goods as it relies on endogenously learned good characteristics.

-For the first challenge, we can rely on the utility-based approach for imputing counterfactual recommendations -- described in Appendix \ref{sec:impute_recs} -- that uses draws from the predicted user-specific utilities.\footnote{We rely on the utility-based estimate procedure since changing the catalog would mean that the recommendation model is based on recommendations under a different catalog which would likely produce incorrect recommendations, especially for new goods.} For the second challenge, we provide an extension of the model that relies on an ``exogenous" characteristic space that allows us to simulate counterfactual engagement for new goods.\footnote{This has historically been one of the most prominent advantages of characteristic-space approaches to demand \citep{petrin2002quantifying}.}
+For the first challenge, we can rely on the utility-based approach for imputing counterfactual recommendations -- described in Appendix \ref{sec:impute_recs} -- that uses draws from the predicted user-specific utilities.\footnote{We rely on the utility-based estimate procedure since changing the catalog would mean that the recommendation model is based on recommendations under a different catalog which would likely produce incorrect recommendations, especially for new goods.} For the second challenge, we provide an extension of the model that relies on an ``exogenous" characteristic space that allows us to simulate counterfactual engagement for new goods.\footnote{This is a primary advantage of characteristic-space approaches to demand \citep{petrin2002quantifying}.}